Memory Trace Schema

 Archival

 Traces may be archived (or soft-deleted) for filtering long-term memory.
-You may optionally add an archived_at
+You may optionally add anarchived_at timestamp.

 Linking Traces